kicker10BOG/DobotMagicianServer/README.md

 That should be it for dependencies, but it's been a while since I set it up.
 If you see something else that needs to go here, create an issue.

 ## Setup
 Use git to clone this repository.
 Then I suggest using a service to keep it running.
-Below is the service config I use.
+Below is the service config I use at `/etc/systemd/system/dobot.service`.

 ```
 [Unit]